The recent protest in Nepal has settled, and the country is open for safe travel, with airports and tourism services operating normally.

 The Everest View Trek is a family-friendly journey in the Everest region.
 It is suitable for all age groups and for experienced to first-time trekkers.
 The trek lets trekkers experience the unique Sherpa culture of the Khumbu region.
 It is relatively easy and begins with a thrilling flight to Lukla and then hiking through stunning areas of the Sagramatha area.
 3,880m is the ultimate and highest elevation of the journey, from where trekkers can appeal to their eye with magnificent views of the region and mountain ranges.

-5 Days Detailed Itinerary
+Everest View Trek 5 Days Itinerary

 Day 1: Fly from Kathmandu to Lukla and trek to Phakding